Military dictatorship in El Salvador: World War II

-Hernández Martínez was personally sympathetic to Nazi Germany and Italy.
+Martínez was personally sympathetic to Nazi Germany and Fascist Italy.
 He appointed Wehrmacht General Eberhardt Bohnstedt as the director of the Military School.
 The Salvadoran Air Force purchased aircraft from Italy in 1938 for US$39,000 with some of the payment being made with coffee.
 Minister of National Defense Andrés Ignacio Menéndez attempted to purchase planes from the United States but North American Aviation refused to accept coffee as a percentage of the payment.
 El Salvador was one of the first nations to recognize the Nationalists under Francisco Franco as the legitimate government of Spain in 1936.
 El Salvador was also the first country after Japan to recognize the independence of Manchukuo.

 Some Salvadorans supported the Axis as on 10 June 1940, the day Italy joined the Second World War, 300 men dressed like the Italian Blackshirts marched in the streets of San Salvador in support of Italy; however, the government suppressed the march.
-The government fully supported the Allies on 8 December 1941 after the Japanese attack on Pearl Harbor.
+Under pressure from the United States, the government fully supported the Allies on 8 December 1941 after the Japanese attack on Pearl Harbor.
 El Salvador declared war on Japan on 8 December and then later Germany and Italy on 12 December.
 The government arrested German, Italian, and Japanese nationals and seized their land.
 El Salvador never provided soldiers to directly fight in the war but it did send workers to maintain the Panama Canal.
 During the war, George Mantello and Colonel José Castellanos Contreras saved 40,000 Jews from Central Europe, mostly from Hungary, by providing them false Salvadoran passports and political asylum.